 That’s why the old cliche “the truth hurts” exists.

 Understanding the state of cognitive dissonance will not only help you grow as a person, but will also aid you in becoming a better friend and colleague.

 - Start accepting feedback without experiencing a mental breakdown: When you accept the fact that you’re not perfect, you’ll finally see feedback as non-threatening.
 And when someone makes a comment about your efforts, instead of going home and drinking until you pass out, you will understand their point of view and actually consider it.

-- Take a different approach when giving feedback to others: If you’re non-believer, you can’t say to your friend who’s fanatic Catholic that there’s no such thing as religion – this will cause them to experience cognitive dissonance.
+- Take a different approach when giving feedback to others: If you’re a non-believer, you can’t say to your friend who’s fanatic Catholic that there’s no such thing as religion – this will cause them to experience cognitive dissonance.
 If it’s true, this will mean that your friend has been living this whole time in a lie.
 And no one will admit that.
 They’ll most probably defend the existence of God and argue with you while smashing your head with a crucifix.
 Instead, you should lay down your opinion but don’t go into extremes.

 - Spot destructive behavior and self-sabotaging thoughts: If you’re a world-class procrastinator – i.e. you play video games, you care a lot about what famous people do, you watch all the trendy shows, first – you’ll never admit to yourself that this behavior is bad.
 To avoid dissonance, you convince your mind that these “activities” are worth it by saying stuff like: “I need time for myself because I’m tired.
 These activities make me feel good.
 They’re not harming me.”
 But once you understand how this undermines your existence, you can finally make a positive change.